wolfeidau/aws-iot-go/README.md

 Some things to note:

-* Create is idemptotent as long as you have the matching type
+* Create is idempotent as long as you have the matching type
 * Currently defaults to us-west-2 as it is closest to Australia
 * This will attempt to load the default AWS credentials you loaded when configuring the aws cli or you can export `AWS_PROFILE` to specify one.

 # connect

-To connect the iot device using the credentials you just generated.
+To connect the IoT device using the credentials you just generated.

 ```
 iotdev connect --name kitchen_light --debug